oohmygaud/waste_not/README.md

 - Papertrail, for logs and platform errors alerts (must set them manually)

 This is a good starting point for modern Python/JavaScript web projects.

+## Usage
+Once you register and/or login, you are directed to the Dashboard.
+The Dashboard is made up of 4 features: a quick add of food items, a piechart of wasted vs eaten foods, a list of foods that will expire soon (within the next 5 days), and a food waste prevention tip.
+Any food that has already expired will remain on the Dashboard list in red, giving room for foods that live beyond their expiration dates.
+In the navigation bar, you can go to your complete food list and search for any items you have entered.
+On the Meal Planner page, click "Plan my meal" and a random selection of one item from each food type will be listed.
+On Recipe Lookup you can enter any food item (in your pantry or not) and a list of recipes will be shown that are using that item.
+Click on the recipe title to view the ingredients and instructions.
+Update your food items every day or week by clicking the icons on either food list for whether you have eaten the item or wasted it (thrown it away/went bad).

 ## Running
 ### Setup